Konamiman/Nestor80/docs/LanguageReference.md

 # Nestor80 assembler language reference

 This documents details the source file format supported by Nestor80 and lists all the available assembler instructions (called "pseudo-operators" in the MACRO-80 manual), both the ones inherited from MACRO-80 and the ones newly introduced by Nestor80.
+It also explains some basic concepts about how Nestor80 works (e.g. passes, absolute vs relocatable assembly) and details the available advanced features (e.g. conditioanl assembly, macros, symbol scoping).

 ## Document conventions